dennisngugiwambui/smartHealth-end-of-course-project/README.md

 This project helps and is integrated with temperature sensros, the bulbs (led bulbs ), node mcu and connecting wires.

 The node mcu is connected to D1, GND and E3E which connects it to temperature sensor.
+The temperature sensor gets the temperature for the body or sorrounding enviroment and sends these values to the website.

+I am using